A special-needs student was struggling to learn online. The whole neighborhood contributed to her schoolhouse.

 Then the offers began flooding in: Someone had cinder blocks.
 Someone else had an extra door.
 Still another person was looking to get rid of their spare buckets of black paint.

-Late in the summer, Thompson-Gaines dropped by the McIntires’ house with a surprise: Four cups, decorated with a special, customized “Rainbow Elementary School” slogan.
+Late in the summer, Thompson-Gaines dropped by the McIntires’ house with a surprise: four cups, decorated with a special, customized “Rainbow Elementary School” slogan.
 Two of them read “STAFF,” for McIntire and Blandon.

 Two of them read “STUDENT” — for Ixel.

 McIntire finished building the schoolhouse just before class began on Sept.
+8.

-8. By then, dozens of neighbors were tracking every update the family shared in the Facebook group.
+By then, dozens of neighbors were tracking every update the family shared in the Facebook group.
 McIntire’s last post, revealing the finished building, drew hundreds of likes and comments.

 “It’s so beautiful,” one person wrote.